Hypercub3/Bookmarklets/Light and Dark Modes Compatible Random Color Text Highlighter.md

         }
     }

+    // Perform the search and highlighting
     window.status = "Searching for '" + text + "'...";
     searchWithinNode(document.body, text, text.length, highlightColor);
     window.status = "Found " + count + " occurrence" + (count == 1 ? "" : "s") + " of '" + text + "'.";

+    // Restore the original selection if it existed if (originalRange) {
+        selection.removeAllRanges();
+        selection.addRange(originalRange);
+    }
 })();
 ```